basicallydan/danhough.com/busking/index.markdown

 	<iframe src="https://open.spotify.com/embed?uri=spotify:track:19aM7WJ5aTgKVQxLnZcTZT" width="300" height="80" frameborder="0" allowtransparency="true"></iframe>
 </div>

+### I'm a busker too, and I want to say something on your website!
+Yeah?

+I'd love to feature you.
+Email me: dan@danhough.com!

 ### Do you need to book a pitch or can you rock up whenever you want?

 We have to book in advance, but I believe in some instances you can probably just turn up.
 However, some pitches are extremely desireable.
 Imagine Oxford Circus on a Saturday at 2pm, or Piccadilly Circus on Wednesday afternoon.
 These are tourist and shopping hotspots with extremely high footfall.